Shwetha157/Web-Server-Setup-on-Linux-Using-Apache-/README.md

 # Web-Server-Setup-on-Linux-Using-Apache-
- Description - Deployed and configured Apache HTTP Server on Amazon Linux - Hosted static HTML content - Set firewall rules for HTTP/HTTPS - Verified secure and reliable access
+This project demonstrates how to deploy and configure an Apache HTTP Server on an Amazon Linux EC2 instance.
+It includes the setup of system-level configurations, firewall settings, and hosting of static HTML web content.
+The server is secured and verified for reliable web access over HTTP and HTTPS.